Hossein88-eng/gender-classification-doe/README.md

 ```

 ## Results
-Final model performance and design matrix is available in `results/DOE_CNN_Design.xlsx`
+Final model performance and design matrix is available in the csv files as well as the reported result files.

 ## License
 See LICENSE file for details.